A ferris wheel at night surrounded by christmas decorations and people in a city square

 Sintra views

-In a city like Lisbon, choosing a tour is a great way to get an overview of the city and the various city districts.
-I did a four hour walking tour, and although that was quite a long walk – it was totally worth it!
+In a city like Lisbon, choosing a tour is a great way to get an overview of the city and its various districts.
+I did a four-hour walking tour, and although that was quite a long walk, it was totally worth it!

-We had an amazing guide who was incredibly knowledgable, and told the most intriguing stories about Lisbons past (that is the walking tour linked below).
+We had an amazing guide who was incredibly knowledgeable and told the most intriguing stories about Lisbon’s past (the tour I did is the one linked below).

 1. Book a food tour to sample seasonal specialties and learn about Portuguese holiday traditions.